Bangladeshi Americans

 Bangladeshi Americans (বাংলাদেশী মার্কিনী) are American citizens with Bangladeshi origin or descent.
 Bangladeshi Americans are predominantly Bengali-speaking Muslims.
-Since the early 1970s, Bangladeshi immigrants have arrived in significant numbers to become one of the fastest growing ethnic groups in the U.S. New York City is home to two-thirds of the Bangladeshi American population.
-Meanwhile, Paterson, New Jersey; Atlantic City, New Jersey; and Monroe Township, Middlesex County, New Jersey are also home to notable Bangladeshi communities.
+Since the early 1970s, Bangladeshi immigrants have arrived in significant numbers to become one of the fastest-growing ethnic groups in the U.S. New York City is home to as many as two-thirds of the Bangladeshi American population.
+Meanwhile, Paterson, New Jersey; Atlantic City, New Jersey; Monroe Township, Middlesex County (New Jersey), and Hamtramck, Michigan are home to smaller but sizable Bangladeshi communities.

 History

 Immigrants from present-day Bangladesh have been in the United States since at least the First World War, originating from East Bengal of British India.

 Since the independence of Bangladesh in 1971, immigration to the United States grew slowly but steadily through the 1970s and 1980s.
 Over 10,000 Bangladeshis have immigrated to the United States annually.
-Many of the migrants settled in urban areas.
-New York City is home to two-thirds of the Bangladeshi population in the United States.
-Other cities including Paterson, Atlantic City, and Monroe Township, New Jersey; Buffalo, New York; Washington, D.C.; Los Angeles; Boston; Chicago; and Detroit.
+Many of the migrants settled in urban areas, most notably New York City, but also Baltimore, Paterson, Buffalo, Washington, D.C., Los Angeles, Boston, Chicago and Detroit.

 In New York, it was estimated that 15,000 Bangladeshis resided in the city in the early 1980s.
-During the late 1970s, some Bangladeshis moved from New York City to Detroit, and Atlantic City for jobs.
-Homes to prominent communities of other Muslim Americans, in search of better work opportunities and an affordable cost of living, but most have since returned from Detroit to New York and to New Jersey, in hope of starting a new community and a peaceful life.
+During the late 1970s, some Bangladeshis moved from New York City to urban centers like Detroit, with prominent communities of other Muslim Americans, in search of better work opportunities and an affordable cost of living, but most have since returned from Detroit to New York and to New Jersey, in hope of starting a new community and a peaceful life.
 In Atlantic City, Bangladeshis established an association, and two smaller Melas are held in June/July and in August.

 The Los Angeles Bangladesh Association was created in 1971, and there were 500 members of the Texas Bangladesh Association in 1997.
 The Bangladeshi population in Dallas was 5,000 people in 1997, which was large enough to hold the Baishakhi Mela event.

 Baishakhi Mela events have been held in major American cities such as New York City; Paterson, New Jersey; Atlantic City; Washington, D.C.; and Los Angeles; as the Bangladeshi population continues to increase in these cities.
 The third and largest wave of arrivals came in the 1990s and 2000s.
 Because of the Diversity Immigrant Visa Program, professional and educational criteria were not used.
 Most Bangladeshi immigrants took blue-collar work such as taxi driving and restaurant help.

 Demography

-The New York City area, including New York City, Central New Jersey, as well as Long Island in New York, is home to the largest Bangladeshi-American population.
+The New York City area, including New York City, Central New Jersey, and Long Island in New York, is home to the largest Bangladeshi-American population.

-Aerial view of single family homes nestled within natural surroundings of trees and greenbelts in affluent suburban Monroe Township, Middlesex County, New Jersey.
+Aerial view of single-family homes nestled within the natural surroundings of trees and greenbelts in affluent suburban Monroe Township, Middlesex County, New Jersey.
 Bangladeshis value Monroe's proximity to both New York City and top-ranked Princeton University.
-The Bangladeshi diaspora in this township constitute the fastest-growing Bangladeshi population in the Western Hemisphere.
+The Bangladeshi diaspora in this township constitutes the fastest-growing Bangladeshi population in the Western Hemisphere.